Engineering

 1. CloudQuery #

-CloudQuery quickly and efficiently transforms fragmented cloud data into a real-time, Cloud CMDB that can be queryed using standard SQL or with natural language thanks to its MCP Server support.
-It's plugin-based architecture makes it easy to import data from any source and export reports to the tools that are already in your tech stack.
+CloudQuery quickly and efficiently transforms fragmented cloud data into a real-time, Cloud CMDB through its asset inventory that can be queried using standard SQL or with natural language thanks to its MCP Server support.
+Its integration-based architecture makes it easy to import data from any source and export reports to the tools that are already in your tech stack.

 Key Features Include